The Greedy Path

 pair that maximizes

--- these are generally inner products. - Greedily compute any pairwise outer products, at each step choosing
+reduced_size-- these are generally inner products. - Greedily compute any pairwise outer products, at each step choosing

 the pair that minimizes

-is simply the size of the pair of potential
+The cost heuristic reduced_size is simply the size of the pair of potential

 tensors to be contracted, minus the size of the resulting tensor.

-is the number of input tensors and k
+is the number of input tensors and k is the maximum number of tensors that

 share any dimension (excluding dimensions that occur in the output or in every